-At the end of the second semester students will be reading The Evolution of Calpurnia Tate, a novel by Jacqueline Kelly.
+At the end of the second semester students will be reading Mere Christianity.
 They will be evaluating the arguments made in the novel, specifically analyzing the text for its informally fallacies, syllogistic arguments, and definitions.
 As a final project, students will be writing an essay explaining their analysis.